SimonDMC/wormhole/README.md

 todo:

+-   write readme

+eventually:

--   mobile compat
+-   ui for files and urls for mobile
--   fix ios cant join without pwa
+-   transfer multiple files at once
+-   transfer text